Travel period: February 5-11, 2019

 Stung Treng & Siem Reap

 If you want to see ordinary life in Cambodian city, Stung Treng is a damn good place.
-There is probably nothing to do, but that was the point for us.
-We managed to get a very cheap room in one of the hotels.
+There is probably nothing to do, but we definitely did not mind at that time.
+It did not take us long and we managed to find cheap hotel in the heart of the city.
 Our room was on the upper floor, just next to a huge terrace.
-We hung around the market and grabbed food for lunch.
-Also, after we saw the market, we decided to avoid eating meat in Cambodia.
-To our surprise, it was quite tough to feed our stomach in the evening.
-Later, we found some small food stalls, and at least one restaurant is located by the river.
+After settling down a bit, we hung around the local market and grabbed food for lunch.
+Seeing the conditions at the market it motivated us to avoid meat meals in Cambodia.
+Later that day, contrary to a daytime and to our surprise, it was quite tough to feed the stomach in the evening.
+But luckily, we found some small food stalls, and at least one restaurant is located by the river.

 The goal of the day was to find out where to go next.
 It was for sure we will visit Angkor Wat on the way to Thailand, but before that?
 Elefants that attracted our eyes when reading a guidebook.
 We picked Mondulkiri elephant sanctuary, contacted them, and managed to get a place for two days adventure for the next week.
 It was a little bit difficult to manage our schedule.
 We could hang around for a week, then see elephants and then go to Angkor Wat, but don’t have enough time for that and then for Bangkok.
 Or we could go straight to Angkor Wat and then have a long bus ride back to the east, and then back again to Thailand border.
 For some reason, we picked the second option.
 But our plans changed anyway once being in Siem Reap / Angkor Wat.
 Mirek’s knee was not in the perfect condition, and in the sanctuary, there were supposed to be challenging jungle walks.
 Be safe than sorry, that was our rule, so we skipped it entirely.